We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 5. Lighten Up

 Google is the best example of an ideal workplace for employees.
-From recreation rooms to free food, companies like Google have gone the extra mile to make their workplace better.
-That being said, not every boss will be okay with their employees bringing their kids and pets to work.
-You may not have the budget to offer free food or transportation either.
+Companies like Google have gone the extra mile, from recreation rooms to free food, to improve their workplace.
+Not every boss will be okay with their employees bringing their kids and pets to work.
+You may not have the

 Fortunately, there are plenty of other ways to lighten up the workplace.
 Even simple steps like extending deadlines, offering extended maternity or paternity leave, and helping your employees financially during difficult times can make you a better boss.